-We keep it simple no contracts:
+We keep it simple-no contracts

 IPM takes advantage of all appropriate pest management options, including, but not limited to, the judicious use of pesticides.